Climb Everest (8848m) from Tibet (with Alex Abramov).

 Health and medical insurance

 There will be a doctor in BC.
-We provide a big expedition first aid kit with all the necessary first aid (only!) medicines, and we strogly recommend that you bring your own specific ones you think you might need.
+We provide a big expedition first aid kit with all the necessary first aid (only!) medicines, and we strongly recommend that you bring your own generic and specific ones you think you do or might need.

 Weather on Everest is very changeable.
-Every day we will look for forecasts in Internet and adjust to them our planning of acclimatization and ascent.
+Every day we analyze different forecasts and use them to adjust our acclimatization and ascent schedules.

 Outing from BC to Shigar (4000m) for rest – paid in cash on the spot

 Extra mask and regulator (1 set) - 700USD

 Extra yak for personal equipment (40 kg maximum) from BC to ABC or from ABC to BC – 300 USD

 In BC and in ABC we organize 220V with the help of generators and 12V with Solar panels with batteries.

 Each member will have a possibility to charge any electronic device.